Advancing Object Goal Navigation Through LLM-enhanced Object Affinities Transfer: Experiments

-Additionally, we test the LOAT framework on a graph-based model from the HOZ\cite{zhang2021hierarchical} system in the SAVN-NAV navigation tasks\cite{wortsman2019savn}, following the original HOZ setup.
-HOZ models the scene hierarchically with three layers: objects, zones, and scene layers, where each node in the object layer represents a single object, and nodes in subsequent layers encompass object subsets.
-Node activation scores are calculated as shown in Equation \ref{eq:node_activate}.
-The activated hierarchical graphs are then input into an A3C\cite{mnih2016a3c} policy network and trained via reinforcement learning.
-LOAT-enhanced HOZ is compared to naive A3C navigation policy with a simple visual embedding layer and other graph-centric methods such as ORG\cite{du2020org}, and SP\cite{yang2018sp} that build object semantic relationships.
+We also evaluate the LOAT framework with a graph-based policy from the HOZ\cite{zhang2021hierarchical} system on the SAVN-NAV navigation tasks\cite{wortsman2019savn}.
+The activated hierarchical graphs are then fed into an A3C\cite{mnih2016a3c} policy and trained with reinforcement learning.
+We compare the LOAT-enhanced HOZ with a naive A3C policy that utilizes a simple visual embedding layer, as well as other graph-centric methods like ORG\cite{du2020org} and SP\cite{yang2018sp}, which establish object semantic relationships.

+For Habitat ObjectNav tasks, we adapt a PEANUT-inspired model\cite{zhai2023peanut}, trained with the LOAT framework.
+For evaluating the LOAT-enhanced PEANUT, we benchmark it against PEANUT and DD-PPO\cite{wijmans2020ddppo} trained on 20,000 human demonstrations.